 Mental health benefits – improved self-confidence and resilience

-Based on successful strategies from the BOBS pilot, and with support from Eastbourne Town Council Disability Inclusion Fund, we are creating a series of resources which are available to all, to help people through the COVID-19 crisis.
+Based on successful strategies from the BOBS pilot, and with support from Eastbourne Town Council Disability Inclusion Fund, we created a series of resources available to all, to help people through the COVID-19 crisis.

 "The feeling at the end of every BOBs group was complete and utter joy and excitement which is (in my experience) entirely unique amongst mental health improvement projects.
 I believe this was due to the combination of a completely trusting environment, a chance for people to discuss their successes in the exercises (mental and physical) set the week before, and a brilliantly fun workout section!”

 Jessica Towner, BOBS pilot co-facilitator

 "It hasn’t made my problems go away but I feel a bit stronger to deal with them"